007 First Light Beginner Guide: Weapons, Gadgets, Stealth & First Mission Tips

 Pick the Right Approach

-A useful beginner guide should not force one playstyle.
-The practical question is which approach fits the current room.
+Choosing the right approach depends on which options the current room supports.
 Stealth, gadgets, bluffing, melee, firefights, and driving are different tools; the right one depends on awareness, objective pressure, and how much noise the mission can tolerate.

 | Approach | Use it when |